 We can only understand our place in God’s divine scheme of things in light of eternity.
-When we have difficulties that we find momentous and even debilitating we understand that they are only light and momentary; they are as nothing compared to the “weight of glory beyond all comparison” that is awaiting us in eternity.
+When we have difficulties that seem insurmountable and even debilitating we understand that they are only light and momentary; they are as nothing compared to the “weight of glory beyond all comparison” that is awaiting us in eternity.
 Only with a sense of eternity can we understand that the transient afflictions we wrestle with in these mortal lives are preparing us for that weight of glory!

-The physical suffering and death that we experience in our present experience are preparing us for the place God has prepared for us, for each one of us Jesus said.
+The physical suffering and death that we experience in our present experience are preparing us for the place God has prepared for each one of us.
 “No eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him”.
 But, we can sense that He has done these things!

 Just as Abraham, believing God who promised him a land he would later receive as an inheritance, obeyed and went, not knowing where he was going, we hear the call of God and respond in obedience and hope.